 While we wouldn't pick these for a fancy night out, they are a perfect choice for someone who enjoys a basic, classic boot.
-If you want an urban-style boot with a little more color, check out the very cute Keen Elsa II which pairs quilted, colored fabric with leather for a more playful look.

 We continually reached for the Blundstone when we were running outside for firewood, to walk the dog, or performing any chore in cold weather.
 These boots are durable and cozy, and surprisingly ready to face the elements.